k-a-r-g/MDMA/README.md

 # Kontroller
 A Teensy based "USB stick", that modulates MIDI messages to facilitate playing the Korg Kaossilator Pro (+) with standard equipment, in particular keyboards and sequencers.
-The implementation is solder free and is designed for stock Teensy development boards.
+The implementation for USB is solder free and is designed for stock Teensy development boards.
+Usage of DIN connectors requires some basic soldering, but is still deisgned for the electronic novice.
+Detailed instructions are published on http://karg-music.blogspot.de.